 The Monongalia County Commission is looking for citizens who are interested in serving on miscellaneous authorities, boards and commissions.
 All appointees serve on a voluntary basis.
-The Commission will accept a letter of interest from any citizen who is willing to commit the time to attend meetings and be an active participant.
+The Commission will accept a letter of interest or by filling out an application from any citizen who is willing to commit the time to attend meetings and be an active participant.
 Letters may be sent to the Monongalia County Commission, 2nd Floor, Courthouse, 243 High Street, Morgantown, West Virginia, 26505.

 Listed below are the boards to which the Commission makes appointments: